-If you’ve never hung wallpaper before, you might be wondering if there’s an easy wallpaper to use.
-Watch me explain three different kinds of wallpaper and which one avoids a big headache (both during installation and when you’re ready to remove it) while I hang a custom wallpaper on set at Cityline.
+you’ve never hung wallpaper before, you might be wondering if there’s an easy wallpaper to use.
+Watch me explain the pros and cons of three different kinds of wallpaper and which one avoids a big headache (both during installation and when you’re ready to remove it) while I hang a custom wallpaper on set at Cityline.

-Watch Tips on Using Prepasted, Unpasted or Peel and Stick Wallpaper:
+Watch Pros & Cons of Prepasted, Unpasted & Peel and Stick Wallpaper:

 What is Prepasted Wallpaper?

-It’s a really clean and easy wallpaper to hang, even if you’ve never done it before.
+It’s a really clean and simple wallpaper to hang, even if you’ve never done it before.

 Other Types of Prepasted Wallpaper